TatuLund/vaadin-create23/docs/VaadinCreate.PRD.md

   - Language selector for choosing UI locale.
   - Login action (button).
   - Optional "hint" action for demo credentials.
+  - A static informational panel explaining demo access policy, including that:
+    - `admin` has full access.
+    - other demo users have role-limited access.
+    - password equals username for demo accounts.

 - When the user submits correct credentials:
   - The authentication service shall mark the user as signed-in.